Osiris-Team/PayHook/README.md

 }
 ```
 ## Funding
-I am actively maintaining this repository, publishing new releases and working on its codebase basically for free, since
+I am actively maintaining this repository, publishing new releases and working on its codebase for free, so if this project benefits you and/or your company consider funding
-I believe in open-sourced code and its benefits for everyone.
-So if you find this project useful consider funding
 it via [PayPal](https://www.paypal.com/donate?hosted_button_id=JNXQCWF2TF9W4).
 Thank you!

 ## FAQ